sinch/docs/docs/conversation/conversation-channel-support/conversation-telegram-bot.md

 have one follow the steps below to create a new Telegram bot:

 1. You must have an active Telegram account which will be used to administer your new bot.
    You already have an account if you have Telegram app installed and can sign in.
-Otherwise download the Telegram app from the app store of your mobile device.
+Otherwise, download the Telegram app from the app store of your mobile device.

-2. Find BotFather in Teegram app, type `/start` to get the list of all commands. type `/newbot` to start creating your bot by following the instructions.
-Once your bot is created its token will appear.
+2. Find BotFather in Telegram app, type `/start` to get the list of all commands. type `/newbot` to start creating your bot by following the instructions.
+Once your bot is created, its token will appear.
 Please keep this token.

 ![BotFather](images/channel-support/telegram/setup1.jpg)    ![BotFather](images/channel-support/telegram/setup2.jpg)